 - Pension income amount: Clients may be able to claim up to $2,000 if they reported eligible pension, superannuation or annuity payments.

 - OAS recovery threshold: If your client’s net world income exceeds $74,788 for 2017 and $75,910 for 2018, he or she may have to repay part of or the entire OAS pension.

 Clients with children

-- Children’s fitness tax credit: This credit is being phased out, and will be gone as of 2017.
+- Children’s fitness tax credit: This credit has been phased out, and is gone as of 2017.
 If your client’s children played baseball, soccer, or participated in some other program of physical activity, clients may be able to claim up to $500 in 2016 ($0 in 2017), per child, of the cost of these programs.
 Until 2017, clients can claim an additional $500 for each eligible child who qualifies for the disability amount and for whom they’ve paid at least $100 in registration or membership fees for an eligible program.
 As of 2015, this is a refundable credit.

 - Children’s arts tax credit: This credit is being phased out, and will be gone as of 2017.
 If clients’ children participated in a program of artistic, cultural, recreational, or developmental activity such as tutoring, clients may be able to claim up to $250 of the fees paid, per child, on these programs in 2016 ($0 in 2017).
 Until 2017, clients can claim an additional $500 for each eligible child who qualifies for the disability amount and for whom they’ve paid at least $100 in registration or membership fees for an eligible program.